5 Things to Do First During a Ransomware Attack

 4. Begin the forensic process.

-Triage impacted devices and prioritize them for forensic review.
+Triage any impacted devices and prioritize them for forensic review.
 Your security team should determine what type of attack was launched and the breadth to which it’s impacting your environment.
 The sooner this happens, the sooner your team can apply patches and also restore a clean backup.
 Once you have that, you can begin the restoration process into a staged environment.

 Tip: “Prepare your environment for investigations down the line with your vendors or law enforcement,” advises Monsegur.
 “If you’ve brought in a company to do an investigation, make sure there’s a handoff between them and law enforcement.”

-5. Move to your staged recovery environment.
+5. Move to a clean recovery environment.

-• Next business day shipping of recovery array(s) (48-hours to AsiaPacific)
+• Next business day shipping of recovery arrays (48 hours to Asia-Pacific)

 • Expedited shipping (varies by region)